nok/sklearn-porter/README.md

 ### Module

-This example shows how to port the [official user guide example](http://scikit-learn.org/stable/modules/tree.html#classification) to Java:
+This example shows how you can port the decision tree model from the [official user guide](http://scikit-learn.org/0.17/modules/tree.html#classification) to the programming language Java:

 ```python
 from sklearn.tree import tree